 The Hauser Global Scholars Program, a part of the Hauser Global Law School, offers generous financial support to a limited number of outstanding foreign students for one year of study at New York University School of Law enrolled in the course leading to the LLM degree.
 In addition to pursuing their degree program, Hauser Global Scholars participate in special programs and events throughout the year.

 The Hauser Global Scholars reflect the breadth and diversity of NYU School of Law’s Graduate Division.
-In the first eight years of the Program, 92 Hauser Global Scholars have been selected from approximately 34 countries and all continents.
+In the last 11 years of the Program, 99 Hauser Global Scholars have been selected from approximately 42 countries and all continents.
 After intensive screening of applications by NYU School of Law faculty and admissions officers, Hauser Global Scholars are selected by a committee of distinguished international leaders.
 They are chosen on the basis of their intellectual and leadership ability and their capacity to participate productively in a global community of scholars and practitioners.
 Each Hauser Global Scholar receives full tuition and reasonable living expenses, including rent and the cost of textbooks and other study materials.

 For information on application to the Graduate Division and to the Hauser Global Scholarship, please see the Office of Graduate Admissions.

 Shirin Chua graduated with a Bachelor of Laws with First Class Honours from the National University of Singapore (NUS) in 2010.
 She was a member of the NUS team that won the Richard R. Baxter Award (for the Best Applicant Memorial) at the International Rounds of the Philip C. Jessup International Law Moot Court Competition in 2010.
 She was also ranked among the Top 100 Oralists at these International Rounds.